-Anthracnose Stem Blight in soybean is caused by various species of the fungus Colletotrichum.
+Anthracnose Stem Blight is caused by several species of Colletotrichum fungi.
 It is present in soybean fields to some degree every season, but it generally does not cause severe symptoms or yield loss.
 When rainy, humid weather occurs consistently during the reproductive stages of growth, however, anthracnose can combine with Phomopsis pod and stem blight and purple seed stain to significantly reduce seed quality that can result in a price dockage at the point of sale.

-Symptoms of Anthracnose Stem Blight are most commonly seen during the reproductive growth stages.
-Symptoms on foliage, stems, petioles or pods typically appear as dark irregular lesions covered by small black dots, which are the fruiting bodies (acervuli) of the fungus.
-Tiny black spines may be evident when viewed with 10X magnification.
+Anthracnose symptoms are most commonly seen during the later reproductive growth stages.
+Symptoms on foliage, stems, petioles or pods typically appear as dark, irregular lesions.
+Within the lesions are small black dots, which are the fruiting bodies (acervuli) of the fungus.
+Tiny black spines (setae) may be evident when viewed with 10X magnification.

-- The fungus can survive from year to year in crop debris.
-Prevent pathogen build-up by rotating crops and burying or shredding soybean residue to promote rapid breakdown.
+The fungus can survive from year to year in crop debris.
+Inoculum build-up can be reduced by rotating crops and burying or shredding soybean residue to promote rapid breakdown

 Scouting for Soybean Stem Diseases, Crop Protection Network – CPN 1002, 2015